movahhedi/php-tutorial/php_security.md

 ```

-##### Length Limiting
+#### Length Limiting
 Limit the maximum and minimum length of user inputs.
 You probably want to keep an eye on your database as well.
 Based on the context, either show an error, or trim it using [`substr()`](https://www.php.net/manual/en/function.substr.php) on limit exceed [and tell the user].
-Don't set it too limited. like allow passwords 8-64, and names 3-50, and emails 10-128.
+Don't set it too limited. like allow passwords 8-64, names 3-50, and emails 10-128.
 [RegEx](https://www.w3schools.com/php/php_regex.asp) can be used for this purpose as well (it may be better actually).
 ```php
 if (strlen($_POST["password"]) >= 8 && strlen($_POST["password"]) <= 64) {
     // Do the thing..